anisotropi4/nesa/README.md

 ## Acknowledgement

-The authors would like to thank Network Rail for providing this data and to all the contributors to the
+The authors would like to thank Network Rail for providing this data and to all the contributors to the tools and libraries used